AYCE-earth/public/_posts/2021-09-03-importance-visibility-co2.md

 It is similar with CO₂ eq values on products.
 Most people don't know whether 100 g CO₂-eq is a lot or a little, good or bad for the climate.
 But they understand the relation to other products, the relation to the average.
 The information "better than average / worse than average" helps with a first classification.
 Therefore, it could become a feature of CO₂-eq labels.

-When we developed the "All You Can Eat for Climate" labels together with Eaternity, the focus was on intuitive comprehensibility: we learned to stop at red and go at green.
+When we developed the "All You Can Eat for climate" labels together with Eaternity, the focus was on intuitive comprehensibility: we learned to stop at red and go at green.
 We learned that more stars are good and fewer stars are bad.
 And we learned that fire burns your fingers.
 The simple statements "good for the climate / bad for the climate" allow products to be cognitively classified and relate to the average.
 The further differentiation into "very good for the climate / very bad for the climate" provides a clarifying differentiation for consumers and manufacturers.
 To ensure that the labels on colored packaging stand out well against the background, they have a white border.

 ## Is climate-friendly tasty?
 In the area of nutrition, CO₂ reduction does not have to mean doing without.
 Rather, the colorful (Instagrammable), rich, nutrient-dense variety of a plant-based or plant-emphasized diet can reveal itself.
 In any case, the growth figures from this sector of the economy speak volumes in terms of changing, more ecological consumer behavior.